PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 18:36:56
+Last updated: 2024-04-02 18:37:30
-Random Quote: Do not go where the path may lead, go instead where there is no path and leave a trail. - Ralph Waldo Emerson
+Random Quote: Of course there is no formula for success except perhaps an unconditional acceptance of life and what it brings. - Arthur Rubinstein